mate-academy/devops_todolist_kubernetes_task_4_adding_services/README.md

 acces your webapp using the link http://localhost:8000/

-acces your website using the link the link http://localhost:30004/ # Error: socket hang up
+acces your website using the link the link http://localhost:30004/ # Error: socket hang up from postman and curl: (52) Empty reply from server

 kubectl delete namespace todoapp cleanup